Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study: Results

+Emotional Appeal remains the hardest dimension to classify, showing the most variation across models, ranging from 0.67 to 0.92 F1 for the combined dataset.
+In this dimension, dependency-based and multi-task models perform best (up to 0.92 for \textit{Dependency\_matrix\_6e} and \textit{Multi-task\_divided}), while BERT baselines lag behind (0.67 and 0.62), suggesting that richer architectures better capture emotional cues.
+Audience Adaptation scores above 0.99 in all configurations.
+Although this can be due to class imbalance, we address this concern using focal loss during training, which focuses the training on hard, misclassified examples and reduces the impact of easy, well-classified examples.
+By contrast, Clarity and Evidence show greater variation, pointing to their higher classification difficulty.

-\textbf{Cross-Domain Generalization.} In the CONAN $\rightarrow$ Twitter setting, all models show a marked performance drop, with Dependency\_m.\_6e performing best (0.66) alongside Dependency\_m.\_3e and Multi-task\_u.
+\textbf{Cross-Domain Generalization.} To assess model generalization, we perform cross-domain evaluation.
+In the first setting, models are trained on CONAN (expert-written CS) and tested on Twitter Dataset (user-generated CS).
+All models show a marked performance drop, with \textit{Dependency\_matrix\_6e} performing best (0.66) alongside \textit{Dependency\_matrix\_3e} and \textit{Multi-task\_united}.
 Emotional Appeal declines the most, suggesting a domain shift in how emotional content is conveyed.
 Clarity, Fairness, and Rebuttal scores are also low, reflecting the less structured nature of user-written CS.
-In the reverse setting, Twitter $\rightarrow$ CONAN, results are similar.
-Multi-task\_d. achieves the highest avg.
-F1 score (0.66), followed closely by Dependency\_m.\_6e (0.65).
+In the reverse setting, where models are trained on Twitter Dataset (user-written CS) and tested on CONAN (expert-generated CS), results are similar. \textit{Multi-task\_divided} achieves the highest F1 score (0.66), followed closely by \textit{Dependency\_matrix\_6e} (0.65), which remains highly competitive.
 The remaining models obtain lower average F1 scores, indicating less robust generalization in this transfer setup.
-Models trained on expert-written CS seem more adaptable, but Emotional Appeal remains challenging across domains, ranging from 0.14 to 0.55.
-In contrast, Audience Adaptation remains consistently high. \textbf{In-Domain Evaluation.} Training and testing on the same dataset (Appendix~\ref{app:in-data}) confirm that dependency-based models consistently perform best, further supporting the benefit of modeling interrelations between dimensions in classification.
+Models trained on expert-written CS (Twitter $\rightarrow$ CONAN) seem more adaptable, but Emotional Appeal remains challenging across domains, ranging from 0.14 to 0.55.
+In contrast, Audience Adaptation remains consistently high, showing robustness across domains, while Fairness remains strong only on expert-written data.
+Overall, our models generalize reasonably well, achieving a good F1 score in these cross-dataset tests.
+This suggests that models learn meaningful, transferable patterns beyond dataset-specific characteristics.
+Given the variability in emotional appeal, domain adaptation strategies or dataset augmentation could help models better capture diverse emotional expressions across different counter-speech sources.